Save the Date

 May 20th, 2013

 MEDC’s mission is to protect and restore the environment, natural resources, and public health of the upper Midwest by ensuring that laws designed to protect us are applied and enforced as they were intended.
-MEDC is looking for two student volunteers to start on 9/1/13 and serve until the end of semester.
+MEDC is looking for two student volunteers to start immediately and in September and serve until the end of semester in both instances.
 The students will be expected to volunteer approximately 4 hours per week.
 For more information and how to apply please click here.

 The mission of the University of Wisconsin Law School's Pro Bono Program is to provide its students and faculty with opportunities to deliver pro bono legal services to underserved members of our community.